chess254/stock2shop-task/README.md

 ## Testing the api endpoints

--You can use [postman](https://www.postman.com/downloads/) or [insomnia](https://insomnia.rest/download) to test the following endpoints.
+- You can use [postman](https://www.postman.com/downloads/) or [insomnia](https://insomnia.rest/download) to test the following endpoints.
+- Note: There is a file in the root folder of this project named stock2shopTest.postman_collection.json, you can import this collection to postman to get the endpoints and payloads faster.

 | HTTP VERB      | Path                           |
 | -------------- | ------------------------------ |